'Buy the Rumor, Sell the News' Forex Trading Strategy

 In markets outside of the foreign-exchange (Forex), traders and investors alike often buy based on anticipated future cash flows.
 This means if a company is expected to provide more revenue to shareholders than previously thought, traders will buy the stock quickly to take advantage of increased dividends or stock price.
 However, this behavior also applies to Forex, but instead of cash-flows, traders often act on anticipated interest rate changes.

 Investors who apply this strategy tend to seek out undervalued markets.
 When potential news or information, which serves as a rumor, suggests that an asset may produce more future cash flows, it may be worth more in the next few weeks or months.
 Investors will buy that asset up to the point where it is no longer undervalued.

 If the rumor is false or the market over buys the asset such that it is no longer undervalued, but potentially overvalued, than an inline newsprint slightly below expectations will rightfully cause a selloff.
 Only a surprise news event that surpasses the anticipated rumor will cause the stock to remain at levels before the news event or potentially higher.

 Implications of 'Buy the Rumor Sell the News'

-In such an instance, one trader reacts slowly to news while other traders acted as soon as the rumors came out.
+In such an instance, one trader reacts slowly to news while other traders act as soon as the rumors come out.
 Such slow-to-act traders often provide the liquidity for in-the-know traders to take advantage on the now confirmed or disappointing news release.